 In theory, galette is the French name, and crostata is the Italian name for a free-form pie, so you can use them interchangeably.
 But, the Italians also call crostata some lattice pies, especially with jam, like the fig jam lattice pie.

 Any baking apple works, such as Granny Smith, Gala, Fuji, and Red Delicious.
-I like to use Granny Smith, the green ones, because they hold their shape well and are less sweet, which is great when adding sauces, ice cream, or other toppings to the galette.
+I like to use the green Granny Smith ones because they hold their shape well and are less sweet, which is great when adding sauces, ice cream, or other toppings to the galette.

 It can be, as most doughs used for pies are good for galettes.
 We're talking about the classic pie crusts, like the flaky pie crust, sweet shortcrust pastry, or the Italian pasta frolla, my favorite for galettes.

 You must roll the dough while still cold, assemble the galette quickly, and have the oven preheated.
 Bake it immediately after assembling it.
-That way, the fruit will not have time to release juices before the crust starts to bake.
+That way, the fruit will not have time to release juices before the crust bakes.
 Alternatively, sprinkle the crust with a few tablespoons of ground almonds or cookie crumbs before adding the sliced fruit.
 It will soak up any liquid the fruit releases.

 Related recipes you might like: